bryancaron/open-data-examples/README.md

-# bigbrain-tutorial
+# open-data-tutorials
-Juypter notebook tutorial for getting to know the BigBrain dataset.
+Juypter notebook tutorials for getting to know the various open data datasets.